Square cupola: Related polyhedra and honeycombs

-Other convex cupolae

-Dual polyhedron

-The dual of the square cupola has 8 triangular and 4 kite faces:

-Crossed square cupola
+The square cupola can be found in many constructions of polyhedrons.
+An example is the rhombicuboctahedron, which can be seen as eight overlapping cupolae.

+A construction that involves the attachment of its base to another polyhedron is known as augmentation; attaching it to prisms or antiprisms is known as elongation or gyroelongation.
+Some of the other Johnson solids are elongated square cupola $J_{19}$, gyroelongated square cupola $J_{23}$, square orthobicupola $J_{28}$, square gyrobicupola $J_{29}$, elongated square gyrobicupola $J_{37}$, and gyroelongated square bicupola $J_{45}$.

 The crossed square cupola is one of the nonconvex Johnson solid isomorphs, being topologically identical to the convex square cupola.
 It can be obtained as a slice of the nonconvex great rhombicuboctahedron or quasirhombicuboctahedron, analogously to how the square cupola may be obtained as a slice of the rhombicuboctahedron.
 As in all cupolae, the base polygon has twice as many edges and vertices as the top; in this case the base polygon is an octagram.
 It may be seen as a cupola with a retrograde square base, so that the squares and triangles connect across the bases in the opposite way to the square cupola, hence intersecting each other.

-Honeycombs

 The square cupola is a component of several nonuniform space-filling lattices: